ecarnold24/Antibiotics/User_Instructions.md

 # Software Instalation
 Here we describe how to install the OpenPrescribingToolkit for use within a Juypter notebook.
-This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of it's user friendly interface for data analysis.
+This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of its' user friendly interface for data analysis.

 testing documentation notes from Ian:
 1. a prescritptive list of instructions e.g. receipe